NeildKenny/leet-code/README.md

 ## Frontend

 Open `frontend/login.html` in your browser after starting the backend.
-From there you can navigate to the new registration page to create an account.
-After logging in you will be redirected to `notes.html` where you can create campaigns and notes.
+From there you can navigate to the registration page to create an account.
+After either logging in or completing registration you are taken to `notes.html` where you can create campaigns and notes.
 All pages include a theme toggle for light or dark mode.